-If you’re ready to start the SBA loan application process then we recommend using SmartBiz as your loan provider.
-They offer working capital loans up to $350,000 and commercial real estate loans up to $5,000,000.
-Their SBA loan experts can help you navigate the difficult SBA funding process in as little as 30 days.
-You can fill out an online application and get pre-approved within about 5 minutes.
+If you’re ready to start the SBA loan application process, SmartBiz offers working capital loans up to $350,000 and commercial real estate loans up to $5 million.
+Its SBA loan experts can help you navigate the difficult SBA funding process in as little as 30 days.
+You can apply online application and get preapproved in as little as five minutes.

 What Is an SBA Guarantee Fee?

-The SBA guarantee fee is based on two things:
+The amount of the SBA guarantee fee is based on two things:

-- The repayment term of the SBA loan – Repayment terms can vary and be as high as 10 years for working capital loans or 25 years for commercial real estate loans.
-Any loan with a term of 1 year or less will have a 0.25% guarantee fee, while all other terms begin at 3% and differ based on the amount of the guaranteed portion of the loan.
+- The repayment term of the SBA loan: Any loan with a term of one year or less will have a 0.25% guarantee fee, while all other terms have guarantee fees of 3% or higher.

-The SBA guarantee fee can range from 0% – 3.75% and can be included in the overall loan proceeds.
-These guarantee fees are only required on SBA 7a loans, but all SBA loans have fees of some sort that are paid to either the lender or the SBA.
-We discuss the different types of fees you may experience below.
+The SBA guarantee fee can range from 2% to 3.75% and can be included in the overall loan proceeds.
+These guarantee fees are only required on SBA 7(a) loans, but all types of SBA loans have fees of some sort that are paid to either the lender or the SBA.

 How SBA Loan Guarantee Fees Work

 The guarantee fee amount varies based on how much the SBA is guaranteeing for the lender.
-The fee is not based on the entire loan size, but instead on the portion of the loan the SBA promises to repay in the case of a default.
-The SBA’s guaranteed portion of the loan ranges from 75% – 85%.
+The fee is not based on the entire loan size but, instead, on the portion of the loan that the SBA promises to repay in the case of a default.
+The SBA’s guaranteed part of the loan ranges from 75% to 85%.

-For SBA loans above $1,000,000, the total fee for the first $1,000,000 is 3.5% of the guaranteed portions of the loan.
-Any dollar amount over above $1 million will be charged a 3.75% fee on the guaranteed portion of the loan.
+For SBA loans above $1 million, the total fee for the first $1 million is 3.5% of the guaranteed portion of the loan.
+Any dollar amount over above $1 million will be charged a 3.75% fee on the guaranteed part of the loan.
 The two fee amounts are added together to reach the total guarantee fee you’ll pay.

 SBA Guarantee Fee Example